PacktPublishing/Clojure-Programming-Projects/chapters/01/README.md

 - Visually checking clojure expressions is challenging at the beginning.
 It'll become a second nature if you do your workout.
 It reads inside-out.
 - Editing clojure files without the help of a structural editing tool (Parinfer or Paredit) is cumbersome.
 The management can't be held responsible for code breakage if you don't use one.
 - Don't freak at the stack trace, you'll see parsecs of them.
 We'll dive into common errors along the way.
-- If you get stuck, just hit `CTRL-D` to exit the current REPL, or just close your terminal.
+- If you get stuck, hit `CTRL-C` to discard the current expression, or `CTRL-D` to exit the current REPL, or just close your terminal.
 And start gain.

 ## Getting started.